North magnetic pole: Modern (post-1996)

 The Canadian government has made several measurements since, which show that the north magnetic pole is moving continually northwestward.
 In 2001, an expedition located the pole at 81°18′N 110°48′W.

 In 2007, the latest survey found the pole at 83°57′00″N 120°43′12″W.

 During the 20th century it moved 1100 km, and since 1970 its rate of motion has accelerated from 9 to 52 km per year (2001–2007 average; see also polar drift).
 Members of the 2007 expedition to locate the magnetic north pole wrote that such expeditions have become logistically difficult, as the pole moves farther away from inhabited locations.
 They expect that in the future, the magnetic pole position will be obtained from satellite data instead of ground surveys.

 This general movement is in addition to a daily or diurnal variation in which the north magnetic pole describes a rough ellipse, with a maximum deviation of 80 km from its mean position.
 This effect is due to disturbances of the geomagnetic field by charged particles from the Sun.

 As of early 2019, the magnetic north pole is moving from Canada towards Siberia at a rate of approximately 55 km per year.

+NOAA gives the 2024 location of the magnetic north pole as 86 degrees North, 142 degrees East.
+By 2025, it is predicted that it will have drifted to 138 degrees East (same latitude).